Hospice carePalliative care - hospice; End-of-life care - hospice; Dying - hospice; Cancer - hospice

 Hospice care treats the mind, body, and spirit.
 Services may include:

-- Control of pain
+- Control of pain.

-- Spiritual care that meets your needs
+- Spiritual care that meets your needs.

-- Giving the family a break (called respite care)
+- Giving the family a break (called respite care).

-- Helping the patient and family learn what to expect
+- Know what to expect

-Where Hospice Care Is Offered
+Where Does Hospice Care Take Place

 - A nursing home